basarat/typescript-book/docs/tips/lazyObjectLiteralInitialization.md

 This is also great for code review and code maintainability purposes.

+> The quick fix and middle ground *lazy* initialization patterns described below suffer from *mistakingly forgetting to initialize a property*.

 ### Quick Fix

 If you have a large JavaScript code base that you are migrating to TypeScript the ideal fix might not be a viable solution for you.
 In that case you can carefully use a *type assertion* to silence the compiler: